 High-quality paleomagnetic data were obtained across intervals of Units II and III.
-In Cores 371-U1511B-14R through 30R (~240-400 m), all polarity reversals from the base of Chron C17n.3n to Chron C21n were identified, indicating that Unit II in Hole U1511B spans from ~38 to 47.5 Ma (Bartonian-Lutetian).
-Four magnetic polarity reversals in Core 38R can be successfully correlated with Chrons C24n.1n to C24.2n (~53 Ma).
+From Cores 371-U1511B-14R through 30R (~240-400 m), all polarity reversals from the base of Chron C17n.3n to Chron C21n are identified, indicating that Unit II in Hole U1511B spans from ~38 to 47.5 Ma (Bartonian-Lutetian).
+Four magnetic polarity reversals within Core 38R can be successfully correlated with Chrons C24n.1n to C24.2n (~53 Ma).

 The remanence intensity of sediments from Units II and III exhibits possible cycles.
-These variations appear related to lithologic color changes, where brown intervals generally have a higher magnetization compared with the lower magnetization in the gray sediment intervals.
+These variations appear related to lithologic color changes, where brown intervals generally have a higher magnetization compared to the lower magnetization in the gray sediment intervals.
 Such changes may be related to magnetic mineral diagenesis.
 Many samples in Unit III show magnetically hard NRM behavior that is resistant to AF demagnetization.
 Such a hard remanence component is carried by hematite, which probably contributes to the reddish sediment color in Unit III.

 Cube samples from Units II and III show reliable AMS data and distinct patterns for Units II and III.
 Samples from Unit II indicate a random orientation of the AMS tensor, which probably reflects a random deposition of minerals without sediment compaction.
-In contrast, sediments from Unit III exhibit a well-defined oblate AMS fabric, which is typical for compacted sedimentary rocks.
+In contrast, sediments from Unit III exhibit a well-defined oblate AMS fabric, as typical for compacted sedimentary rocks.

 Porosity decreases downhole from 80% to 65% in Unit I along a trend typical for pelagic clay.
 This trend continues in Unit III (from 60% to 45%).
-In Unit II, however, porosity is offset to extremely high values (70%-83%).
+However, in Unit II porosity is offset to extremely high values (70%-83%).
 This general profile is mirrored in bulk density and is attributed to the diatomite with clay in Unit II.
-P-wave velocity increases linearly downhole, except for two peaks, one in the lower part of Unit II (1750 m/s) and the other in the middle part of Unit III (1850 m/s).
+P-wave velocity increases linearly downhole, with the exception of two peaks in the lower part of Unit II (1750 m/s) and the middle part of Unit III (1850 m/s).
 MS values vary between 5 and 50 IU in Unit I and near the top of Unit III and are much lower in Unit II and in the lower part of Unit III.
-NGR has a similar trend, and both MS and NGR appear to correspond to clay content.
-All color reflectance parameters ( $L^$ , $a^$ , and $b^$ ) increase downhole from 200 to 300 m and then decrease from 300 to 400 m, corresponding to the diatomite in Unit II.
-A step increase in bulk density (1.50-1.75 g/cm), MS, NGR, and $a^$ and $b^$ , associated with a decrease in porosity (from 70% to 52%), is attributed to a red claystone interval in the top of Unit III (~410 m).
+NGR shows a similar trend and both MS and NGR appear to correspond to clay content.
+All color reflectance parameters (L^ , a^ , and b^) increase downhole from 200 to 300 m and then decrease from 300 to 400 m, corresponding to the diatomite in Unit II.
+A step increase in bulk density (1.50-1.75 g/cm3), MS, NGR, and a^ and b^ , associated with a decrease in porosity (from 70% to 52%), is attributed to a red claystone interval in the top of Unit III (~410 m).